County Guide

 Crime statistics and public-safety context

 Spokane (est. pop.
-228,000 — U.S. Census Bureau, 2024 ACS) is the county seat, the second-largest city in Washington, and the dominant economic and institutional center of the Inland Northwest.
-Gonzaga University, Washington State University's medical school campus, and several large hospital systems give Spokane above-average employment in education and healthcare — sectors that draw professionals from across the region and from other states.
-Spokane's east side — nearest the Idaho border — has the highest density of cross-state commuters and address histories that extend into Kootenai County, Idaho.
+228,000 — U.S. Census Bureau, 2024 ACS) is the county seat, Washington's second-largest city, and the Inland Northwest's institutional center.
+Gonzaga University, Washington State University's medical school, and multiple large hospital systems give Spokane above-average healthcare and education employment.
+The east side of Spokane — nearest the Idaho state line — has the highest density of cross-state commuters and address histories that extend into Kootenai County.

 Spokane Valley